 - Lift correctly.
 Always bend your knees and hips not your back.
 Lifting things away from your body is also likely to cause damage and avoid twisting.

 - Get the right furniture.
-Choose a chair that is supportive, allows you to sit up correctly with your feet flat on the ground.
+Choose a chair that is supportive, allows you to sit correctly with your feet on the ground.

 - Keep moving.
-Avoid sitting for prolonged periods of time as this can cause a load on the discs and weakness of the muscles.
+Avoid sitting for prolonged periods of time.
+This can cause a load on the discs and weakness of the muscles.
 Get up and move regularly.
-The body is designed for movement not for slouching in front of the TV or driving for hours on end.
+Body movement is normal.
+However, slouching in front of the TV or driving is not.

-- Quit smoking.
-It is thought that smoking reduces the blood supply to the discs between the vertebrae, and this may lead to discs degenerating.
+- Acupuncture treats smoking.
+Smoking reduces the blood supply to the discs between the vertebrae.
+This leads to disc degeneration.